 -

 Next, the deck of the crow’s nest.
-I decided to use slightly different design from the plan in order to provide some room for rigging lines and etc. at the back of the crow’s nest.
+I decided to use quite different design from the plan in order to provide some room for rigging lines and etc. at the back of the crow’s nest.
 For this, I had to shift the whole structure a bit towards the stern, making the crow’s nest appear to be located more in the middle of the mast (instead of slightly forward protruding towards the bow).
 Repeating similar procedures for the foremast.

 About us